Soccentric/Acadia-Hardware/README.md

 # Acadia-Hardware

+## 🌟 Welcome to Acadia-Hardware - Open Source Hardware Platform

+**Empowering Innovation Through Shared Knowledge**

+This repository contains the complete design schematics, Bill of Materials (BOM), and documentation for our Acadia-Hardware platform - a cutting-edge Raspberry Pi CM4/CM5 based hardware solution.
+We've open-sourced these designs to democratize access to high-quality hardware development, fostering a community of innovators who can build upon our work to create amazing products.

+### 🎯 Our Mission
+At Soccentric, we believe in the power of open collaboration.
+By sharing our hardware platforms, we aim to:
+- **Accelerate Innovation**: Provide robust, tested hardware templates that developers can use as starting points
+- **Reduce Development Costs**: Eliminate the need to reinvent the wheel for common hardware architectures
+- **Build Community**: Create a collaborative ecosystem where knowledge and improvements are shared freely
+- **Enable Customization**: Allow businesses and individuals to adapt these designs for their specific needs

+### 📋 What's Included
+- **Complete Schematics**: Full electrical schematics in industry-standard formats
+- **Bill of Materials (BOM)**: Comprehensive component lists with sourcing information
+- **PCB Layout Files**: Gerber files and PCB design files for manufacturing
+- **Design Documentation**: Detailed design decisions, trade-offs, and implementation notes
+- **Assembly Guides**: Step-by-step instructions for building and testing
+- **Firmware Examples**: Sample code and configurations to get you started

+**Author:** Sandesh Ghimire
+**©** Sandesh@soccentric.com

 ## Overview
 Raspberry Pi CM4/CM5 based hardware platform designed for embedded computing applications.
 These compact System-on-Modules (SoMs) integrate powerful processing capabilities with extensive I/O options, making them ideal for industrial, IoT, and edge computing solutions.